Differential Characters of Drinfeld Modules and de Rham Cohomology: The Lateral Frobenius and characters of

 Let $F:W_n \map W_{n-1}$ and $V:W_{n-1} \map W_n$ denote the Frobenius and Verschiebung maps of~\ref{subsec-witt-operations}.
 Let us arrange them in the following diagram, although it does not commute.

 Rather the following is true

 Indeed, the operator $FV$ is multiplication by $\pi=\theta(t)$, and $F$ is a morphism of $A$-algebras.

 We can re-express this in terms of jet spaces using the natural identifications $J^nE \simeq W_n$ and $N^n \simeq W_{n-1}$.
-For jet spaces, let us switch to the notation $i:= V$, $\phi:=F$ for the right column, and $\mfrak{f}:=F$ for the left column.
-Then the diagram above becomes the following:
+For jet spaces, let us switch to the notation $i:= V$ and $\phi:=F$ for the right column of~(\ref{rem}).
+Then we define the \emph{lateral Frobenius}